edulinq/quizgen/docs/styling.md

 The styling functionality provided is intended to be simple and cover some common use cases.
-If you have styling needs that are not covered here, then you can achieve you desired style by editing the output of the QuizGen or by using a custom template.
+If you have styling needs that are not covered here, then you can achieve you desired style by editing the output of the QuizComp or by using a custom template.

 Table of Contents:
  - [FAQ](#faq)